Yury Kastsiuk

 Judge: Aliaksandr Semianchuk, Sviatlana Kramianiouskaya

-Prosecutor: Aliaksandr Batsiushka
+Prosecutor: Mikhail Yushchuk, Aliaksandr Batsiushka

 Yury Kastsiuk is from Brest.
 He was convicted of 'desecrating the state symbols' (Art.
 370 of the Criminal Code).